samsuh/2026-journal/README.md

 ## 2/24/26 - Tuesday
 Goals for today:
 - DONE ~~ThreeJS - Lights~~
-- ThreeJS - Shadows (this seems like a stretch goal)
+- NEXTDAY - ThreeJS - Shadows (this seems like a stretch goal)
 - DONE ~~Gym - Set B~~
 - DONE ~~Hair at 4pm~~ Got a lot of good thinking done during it.
 - DONE ~~Music - record 1 second of guitar/bass~~ not ideal. would want a cleaner setup, and also need to practice guitar and bass. oof. thats a whole other skillset.